openenergymonitor/HeatpumpMonitor/installation.md

 ![IRDA Reader](images/Irdaconnection.jpg)

-Selection and use of the IRDA reader over pulse counting is done in the Heatpump Monitor firmware here: [https://github.com/openenergymonitor/HeatpumpMonitor/blob/master/Firmware/Arduino/HeatpumpMonitor_V1/HeatpumpMonitor_V1.ino#L17](https://github.com/openenergymonitor/HeatpumpMonitor/blob/master/Firmware/Arduino/HeatpumpMonitor_V1/HeatpumpMonitor_V1.ino#L17)
+Selection and use of the IRDA reader over pulse counting is done in the Heatpump Monitor firmware here: [Firmware/Arduino/HeatpumpMonitor_V1/HeatpumpMonitor_V1.ino#L17](https://github.com/openenergymonitor/HeatpumpMonitor/blob/master/Firmware/Arduino/HeatpumpMonitor_V1/HeatpumpMonitor_V1.ino#L17)

 Set ELSTER_IRDA_ENABLE to 1:

     #define ELSTER_IRDA_ENABLE 1

+The watt-hour reading from the elster meter will be labeled *PulseCount* on the emoncms inputs page.

 ### Electricity monitoring: Pulse counting